hansenjl/MyBlog/README.md

 * Add the rest of the functionality so that a user can provide a rating when they fill out the comment form and display that rating next to the comment

-* BONUS: Average the ratings of each post and sort the posts by average rating on the posts index view
+* BONUS: Average the ratings of each post and sort the posts by average rating on the posts index view.